 - Comments regarding your work performance and personal characteristics.

-Optional materials to provide to the scholarship committee to demonstrate need or work with the underserved.
+Optional materials to provide to the scholarship committee to demonstrate need, work with the underserved or experience with indigenious medicine.
 One or more of the listed materials may be provided.

 Please include a short statement of how you treat the underserved.
 Please indicate in your statement if you work for the Indian Health Service, in a Federally Qualified Healthcare Center, or a Community Healthcare Center.
 If you are an international participant, please include a short statement outlining the underserved population you treat.